 Tracking metrics allows you to pinpoint areas of improvement.
 You can identify agents with significantly longer average conversation resolution times compared to their teammates and look into their messages to see why they aren’t answering customers’ queries adequately.

-Monitoring customer behavior metrics also provides valuable insights.
-For example, you can identify the busiest times of day so you know if you need to assign additional agents during those hours.
+Monitoring customer behavior metrics also provide valuable insights.
+For example, you can identify the busiest times of the day so you know if you need to assign additional agents during those hours.